simpar1471/openFDA/README.md

 yourself permits more powerful interactions with the API.

-There is also [FDAopenR](https://github.com/ck2136/FDAopenR/), which I couldn’t quiet wrap my head around.
+There is also [FDAopenR](https://github.com/ck2136/FDAopenR/), which I couldn’t quite wrap my head around.
 The package appears to be in working order, though!